RoshankumarS14/Salary-Prediction-of-Graduates/README.md

 ## Contributing 🤝🙌

-We welcome contributions from the open-source community!
+I welcome contributions from the open-source community!
 If you have ideas for improvements or would like to report issues, please create a pull request or open an issue.

 ---

-We hope you find this project informative and useful.
+I hope you find this project informative and useful.
 If you have any questions or feedback, don't hesitate to reach out.
 Happy coding! 🚀👩‍💻